oliverproject/galilel-website/README.md

 This is the Galilel Cloud website.
 It includes the landing page with all necessary coin specifications, reward structure, team information and partners.
 It is a static HTML website, however some dynamic content is created using PHP.
-It uses the Materialize CSS Framework based on material design with customer coloring according to our branding information.
+It uses the Materialize CSS Framework based on material design with custom coloring according to our branding information.
 Pictures have to be Scalable Vector Graphics (SVG) for logos and Portable Network Graphics (PNG) for photos.